shubhagore/openlanePDworkshop/README.md

 ### **SKY_L1 - OpenLANE directory structure in detail:**

 * OpenLANE is a flow which consists of many opensource tools.
 * The main aim is to have a complete RTL to GDSII flow.
+* The working directory is **/home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/**

-*Few of the linux commands useful are,
+* Few of the linux commands useful are,
-** cd -------------> change diectory - This is to change the path ** ls -------------> list - This is to list the files and directories present in the path in which we are there ** ls -lrt --------> This will list all the files and directories in the path in the chronological order ** ls --help ------> This can be used to get more details on ls command
+  * cd -------------> change diectory - This is to change the path
+  * ls -------------> list - This is to list the files and directories present in the path in which we are there
+  * ls -lrt --------> This will list all the files and directories in the path in the chronological order
+  * ls --help ------> This can be used to get more details on ls command

 ![ubuntu_commands1](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/c7155d53-07e1-4c31-94b2-48229dacbf7a)